Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Introduction

-where $\alpha_{1}(x)$ and $\alpha_{2}(x)$ are the first and second largest eigenvalues of the additively symmetrized Jacobian matrix of the vector field at $x$.
-This condition guarantees the contraction of $2$-dimensional volumes and that any invariant w.r.t. $F$ subset of $\mathcal{D}$ has Hausdorff (or even fractal) dimension less than $2$ (see V.V.~Cheyzhov and A.A.~Ilyin \cite{ChepyzhovIlyin2004}; N.V.~Kuznetsov and V.~Reitmann \cite{KuzReit2020}; R.~Temam \cite{Temam1997}).
-He also noted that \eqref{EQ: SmithContractionCondition} is robust w.r.t. small $C^{1}$-perturbations of the vector field, so close systems also satisfy it.
-This allowed R.A.~Smith to utilize the Improved Closing Lemma of C.C.~Pugh and deduce from \eqref{EQ: SmithContractionCondition} that any nonwandering point must be an equilibrium and, moreover, any trajectory in $\mathcal{D}$ must necessarily converge to an equilibrium\footnote{If the stationary set is finite, this last conclusion is obvious since the $\omega$-limit set of any point is connected and consists of nonwandering points.}.
+where $\alpha_{1}(q)$ and $\alpha_{2}(q)$ are the first and the second largest eigenvalues of the additively symmetrized Jacobian matrix of the vector field at $q$.
+This condition guarantees the contraction of areas under the action of the differential $d_{q}\varphi^{t}$ of $\varphi^{t}$ uniformly in $q \in \mathcal{A}$ as $t \to +\infty$.
+This implies that the Hausdorff dimension of $\mathcal{A}$ is strictly less than $2$ (see \cite{ChepyzhovIlyin2004, KuzReit2020, Temam1997}) and, consequently, the abstract Bendixson criterion can be applied.
+In \cite{Smith1986HD}, it was also noted that \eqref{EQ: SmithContractionCondition} is a robust condition, i.e., $C^{1}$-close systems also satisfy it.
+This allowed Smith to utilize Pugh's closing lemma and deduce from \eqref{EQ: SmithContractionCondition} that any nonwandering point in $\bar{\mathcal{D}}$ is an equilibrium, and, moreover, any trajectory in $\bar{\mathcal{D}}$ necessarily converges to an equilibrium\footnote{If the stationary set is finite, then this last conclusion is obvious, since the $\omega$-limit set of any point is connected and consists of nonwandering points.}.

-Later, condition \eqref{EQ: SmithContractionCondition} was sharped by M.~Li and J.S.~Muldowney \cite{LiMuldowney1995Conv} with the aid of compound matrices, Lozinskii (logarithmic) norms and the Local Closing Lemma \cite{LiMuldowney1996SIAMGlobStab}.
+Later, condition \eqref{EQ: SmithContractionCondition} was sharpened by Li and Muldowney \cite{LiMuldowney1996SIAMGlobStab, LiMuldowney1995Conv} with the aid of compound matrices and Lozinskii (logarithmic) norms.
 They also widely extended geometric ideas of Smith to semiflows in Banach spaces \cite{LiMuldowney1995LowBounds} and, in particular, established a generalized Bendixson criterion for such semiflows.

-Moreover, in \cite{LeonovBoi1992} G.A.~Leonov and V.A.~Boichenko gave another sharper conditions with the aid of Lyapunov-like functions.
-Now this approach is known as the Leonov method (see N.V.~Kuznetsov \cite{Kuznetsov2016}).
-In the monograph of N.V.~Kuznetsov and V.~Reitmann \cite{KuzReit2020} such an approach is combined with logarithmic norms.
+Moreover, Leonov and Boichenko \cite{LeonovBoi1992} gave another sharper conditions via Lyapunov-like functions.
+Now this approach is known as the Leonov method \cite{Kuznetsov2016}.
+In the monograph of Kuznetsov and Reitmann \cite{KuzReit2020}, the method is combined with logarithmic norms.